WalkerMao/walkermao.github.io/_posts/2022-06-13-the-transformer-model.md

 #### 3.5.2 Sinusoidal Encoding

 The encoding proposed by the authors is a simple yet genius technique which satisfies all of those criteria.
-That is:
+That is

 $$
 \mathrm{PE}(i,j) =
 \begin{cases}